 A common bread made mainly in North India though its originated from Middle east.
 Naan or Indian flatbread is traditionally baked over clay tandoor oven with wood burning fire.
 This home cooked Naan or oval shaped flatbread is on stove top with a lid to cover for soft and fluffy texture.

 You must have read or even tried different kinds of recipes to make them.
-But I have a very easy recipe with fewer ingredients that's also quick to make and most importantly this naan dough doesn't need long resting time if using self raising flour (check notes for this tip).
-Most importantly this recipe has no yeast added.
-These soft textured and oval shaped flatbread/ Naan with its golden bottom crust would definitely be your family's favorite too.
-I remember making this recipe since I was in College.
+But this foolproof, oval shaped flatbread/ Naan is easy to prepare with fewer ingredients.
+It's quick to make and most importantly this naan dough doesn't need long resting time especially if using self raising flour (check notes for this tip).
+Additionally, this recipe has no yeast involved, yet the soft texture with its golden bottom crust would definitely be your family's favorite too.
+I remember making this recipe since I was in college.
 My kids love them when paired with the Panner Butter Masala or Chicken tikka masala.

-Melted butter / Ghee - for brusing (optional)
+- Melted butter / Ghee - for brushing (optional)

 1. Add all of the above ingredients in a large bowl and add lukewarm water little by little as required and knead to a smooth and soft dough for about 6-8 mins.
 2. Cover with a damp cloth for about an hour to double the dough size.

 3. Transfer to a work surface and divide the dough into 10-12 balls slightly smaller than a tennis ball size.